Workforce (horse): 2010 Epsom Derby

-On 5 June 2010, being ridden for the third time by Ryan Moore, Workforce won The Derby by seven lengths, breaking the Epsom Downs track record in the process.
+On 5 June 2010, being ridden for the third time by Ryan Moore, Workforce won the 2010 Epsom Derby by seven lengths, breaking the Epsom Downs track record in the process.
 With a finishing time of 2m 31.33s, he beat the previous track record of 2m 32.31s set by Lammtarra in the 1995 Derby.
 Only two horses had ever won the Derby by a larger distance, Shergar by ten lengths in 1981, and Manna by eight in 1925.
 In addition to setting a new course record, the win was also the first time a horse that had been beaten in the Dante Stakes had gone on to win the Derby.
 Workforce carried his owner's second colours, with a distinguishing green cap, the first colours being carried by Bullet Train, a horse who later became best known as the pacemaker for his younger brother Frankel.

 Workforce won the race having caught the pacemaker and early leader, the 100–1 long shot At First Sight, inside the two-furlong mark.
 At First Sight had looked to be going for a surprise win heading into the final straight ahead of the other 11 horses, before the 6–1 Workforce produced a powerful surge to win the race by seven lengths, with the 9–4 priced favourite, Jan Vermeer, finishing in fourth.
 Workforce ran the race with a cross noseband, as a precaution against the earlier misplaced metal bit.

 Moore said of the race, "I may have sent him past the leader sooner than I needed to and I didn't let up on him much after that.
 But the way he quickened to get there was remarkable and he just didn't stop quickening".